jimlindybner/probability-visualizer/readme.md

 ## Accessibility Notes

-I've added a "colour switch" that lets users turn colour "on" and "off" to help folks living with colour-vision deficiency (especially red-green colour blindness) more easily use this web app.
+After some user testing, I added a "colour switch" that lets users turn colour "on" and "off" to help folks living with colour-vision deficiency (especially red-green colour blindness) more easily use this web app.

 For the visualization, instead of generating red and black dots, which aren't easy for red-green CVD users to distinguish, the accessibility version instead generates filled and unfilled (black and white) dots to represent probabilities and odds.